mjohnson9/docker-pleroma/README.md

 ### Update

-By default, the Dockerfile will be built from the latest commit of the `develop` branch as Pleroma does not have releases for now.
+By default, the Dockerfile will be built from the latest commit of the `stable` branch.

 Thus to update, just rebuild your image and recreate your containers: